-This course, an introduction to Art through drawing, fosters an appreciation for drawing and develops critical and observational skills necessary for the creation, analysis, and interpretation of drawn artworks.
-Through lecture, studio experience, and critique, students will examine the historical and contemporary significance of drawing.
-Students will create drawings and learn various approaches, styles, techniques and media associated with drawing, as well as Elements and Principles of Design.
+This course, an introduction to Art through the digital medium, fosters an appreciation for digital art and develops critical and observational skills necessary for the creation, analysis, and interpretation of digital artworks.
+Through lecture, studio experience, and critique, students will examine the historical and contemporary significance of digital art.
+Students will create digital art and learn various approaches, styles, techniques and media associated with digital art, as well as Elements and Principles of Design.